wmk1/toll-road-blockchain-system/README.md

 * the entry and exit booths of a route cannot be the same address.
 * the `TollBoothOperator` has total control over the deposit, the base route prices, and the multipliers.
 * there is no congestion or pollution charges.
-* the latest route base price is the valid route base price, even if the road operator changed the price after the vehicle entered the road system.
+* the latest route base price is the valid route base price, even if the toll booth operator changed the price after the vehicle entered the road system.

 ## Fee mechanics